 A.D.
-1619 Company (applicant), a New York partnership, has appealed from the final refusal of the Trademark pictures, television broadcasts, and video and sound recordings, in Class 41.1
+1619 Company (applicant), a New York partnership, has appealed from the final refusal of the Trademark visual settings for motion pictures, television broadcasts, and video and sound recordings, in Class $41.^1$

-Examining Attorney to register the design mark shown below for the following services: real estate agency services, leasing office space to tenants, management of real estate, real estate investment, and real estate brokerage services, in Class 36; and entertainment services, namely, provision of background, backdrops, and visual settings for motion
+Examining Attorney to register the "Entryway of building" design shown below for the following services: real estate agency services, leasing office space to tenants, management of real estate, real estate investment, and real estate brokerage services, in Class 36; and entertainment services, namely, provision of background, backdrops, and

-Serial No. 75/626,354
+Serial No. 75/660,891